 What do Quinoa (pronounced keen-wah), Buckwheat and Chia seeds all have in common?
-All three are gluten free and all three are plant seeds, not to be confused with grains (such as rice and wheat) which are produced by grass species.
+All three are gluten-free and all three are plant seeds, not to be confused with grains (such as rice and wheat) which are produced by grass species.

 Our bodies require nine essential amino acids (building blocks) to build protein from.
-We can’t manufacture those amino acids so they must come from the diet.
+We can’t manufacture those essential amino acids so they must come from the diet.

 That makes these seeds an ideal food for vegetarians or vegans and a healthy protein replacement or additional protein for everybody.

 When the great Greek physician Hippocrates said “Let food be your medicine”, he was making an early claim that what we eat does matter, i.e. “you are what you eat”.
 Over 2000 years later we know he was right; your skin replaces itself every 35 days and your whole body including all the organs are completely replaced by new cells every seven years.
 Your body makes these new cells from the food you eat.
 What you eat literally becomes your body, so you can choose the foods your body uses to renew itself.
 If we remind ourselves of this fact regularly then maybe it will be easier to make healthy food choices.

 Because of their value as a source of complete protein and the essential nutrients they contain, Quinoa, Buckwheat and Chia seeds are excellent foods to add to your diet.
 Let’s have a look at each one of these three super seeds.
 You will find some nice recipes at the bottom of this post.